 This is a theme-based seminar that builds on the skills learned in SNHU-101 and ENG-120, focusing on information literacy (the ability to locate and evaluate information) as well as written and oral communication skills.
 The theme of the course will vary according to the instructor, but in all sections, students will conduct extensive research on the topic and communicate their knowledge in a variety of oral presentations and writing assignments that will culminate in a research paper.
 To be taken during the student's sophomore year.

 Transition to College will help you make the most successful, least stressful transition to college life possible.
-This is the first in a 3-course sequence (SNHU-101, 303, 404) designed to support your academic, personal, and professional development.
+This is the first in a 3-course sequence of SNHU Experience courses (SNHU-101, 303, 404) designed to support your academic, personal, and professional development.
 The goal of class discussions and outside work for SNHU-101 will be to help you develop and refine the knowledge and skills you will need to manage and get the most out of the academic and personal opportunities ahead of you.
 Remember that these opportunities may be challenging, but challenges allow us all to grow and change.

 This course uses student research, lectures and guest speakers to examine the various grades, types and varieties of fresh and processed fruits, vegetables, meats, fish, shellfish, poultry, dairy products and various sundry items, and the methodology of purchasing food in large quantities.
 This course integrates student research with applied learning activities conducted through the Hospitality Center receiving department and Hospitality Center special events.
 Students will acquire in-depth knowledge of centralized procurement, writing specifications, product identification, packaging and pricing.
 Offered every year.